jaychakr/html300-2024/04-Intro_to_Vue/assignment/README.md

 	- 	If installed correctly, running `vue --version` should return a number

 ###	Create your project using Vue CLI:
+#### Note: GitBash on PC's does not like the Vue CLI.
+You must use an alternative termianl.
+The terminal that comes with VSCode should work for you.
+In VS Code create a new terminal from the menu bar, then do the installation from that window.
+When you are done you can keep it open and run the rest of the commands if you wish, or just close it and use GitBash as before.

 -	Follow the instructions in the Vue CLI documentation: https://cli.vuejs.org/guide/creating-a-project.html.
 Pass the "--no-git" flag to the create command, to prevent it from initializing the new project as a git repository (necessary because the html300 directory is a repository already, and having nested repositories leads to major problems with git).
 	- Choose "default" preset, rather than choosing features manually.